Letters from Lodi

 To cook, heat a skillet over medium heat and slick it with the oil.
 Add as many patties as will fit comfortably, sear for 3 to 4 minutes until browned, then flip and seat until browned and cooked through, another 3 to 4 minutes.

-In respect to wine, here's a fun thought: Both Grenache and Cinsaut grapes are utilized to make both red wines and rosés in Lodi.
+With respect to wine, here's a fun thought: Both Grenache and Cinsaut grapes are utilized to make both red wines and rosés in Lodi.
 Both styles are wonderful with linguiça, albeit for two different reasons: red Grenache and Cinsaut because of the aromatic spice connections, and dry rosé versions because of the pure, crisp fruit qualities that taste so refreshing with the fat and spice of cooked linguiça.
 If you want to double your fun, serve both a red and rosé with this dish.

 If, however, you wish to go full-on "Hawai`i," I'd recommend these two side dishes also found in Chef Simeon's cookbook: